enabledhq/enabledhq.github.io/_posts/2017-11-24-future-of-brands.md

 Tech-savvy millennials can now talk back and demand transparency, thanks mostly to social media, which means they can affect brands positively or negatively.

-Even with sophisticated ad targeting technologies, they are also tuning out of brand advertising, with the rise of [ad blockers](http://www.businessinsider.com/report-says-ad-blocking-is-worsening-2017-2/?r=AU&IR=T).
+Even with sophisticated ad targeting technologies, they are tuning out of brand advertising, with the rise of [ad blockers](http://www.businessinsider.com/report-says-ad-blocking-is-worsening-2017-2/?r=AU&IR=T).

 ## An advantage for others